zacfermanis/echoblvd/memory-bank/activeContext.md

 - **TDD workflow**: Ensures all code is driven by business requirements
 - **Performance-first**: Server Components provide better performance by default
 - **Accessibility from start**: Easier to build in than retrofit
+- **Video hosting**: YouTube embeds are more reliable than self-hosted large files

 ### Potential Challenges
 - **Content management**: Need to establish content workflow early